A. T. Q. Stewart

-Anthony Terence Quincey Stewart (8 July 1929 – 16 December 2010), known professionally as A. T. Q. Stewart or Tony Stewart, was a Northern Irish historian, teacher and academic, and a best-selling author on the subject of the politics of Ulster and Northern Ireland.
+Anthony Terence Quincey Stewart, CBE (8 July 1929 – 16 December 2010), known professionally as A. T. Q. Stewart or Tony Stewart, was a Northern Irish historian, teacher and academic, and a best-selling author on the subject of the politics of Ulster and Northern Ireland.
 Coming from a Presbyterian background, he was a history master at the Belfast Royal Academy and taught for many years at Queen's University, Belfast.

 Personal life

 Stewart was born in Belfast, Northern Ireland, in 1929 to Presbyterian parents.
 He went to school at the Royal Belfast Academical Institution before going on to study history at Queen's University Belfast.
 He then took a history teacher's job at a school whilst studying for an MA under J. C. Beckett on the topic of radical Presbyterianism in Northern Ireland following the Irish Rebellion of 1798 and why it had changed from an Irish republican to British unionist perspective in the decades following.
 Following this, he became a lecturer and later reader of Irish political history at Queen's.
-He married the Queen's English lecturer and they had two children together.
-He retired early from Queen's in 1990 as a protest against increasing bureaucracy at the university.
+He married the Queen's English graduate and teacher Anna Robinson and they had two children together.
+He retired early from Queen's in 1990.
 He died in 2010 in Belfast.